engr101staff/engr101matlab/_sources/vectors_and_matrices/main.rst

 This is the end of the chapter!
 Here is a summary of what we covered in this chapter:

 * Everything in MATLAB is an array!
 Scalars, vectors, and matrices are all arrays in MATLAB.
+Vectors and matrices consist of **elements** that hold data.
 * Use :code:`[]` to create vectors and matrices.
 For matrices, create a new row using :code:`;`.
+Within a row, elements may be separated by spaces or commas.
-* You can create vectors and matrices from other vectors and matrices as along as the result is a rectangular array (i.e. each row must have the same number of columns).
+* You can create vectors and matrices from other vectors and matrices as long as the result is a rectangular array (i.e. each row must have the same number of columns).
-* Range notation using the :code:`:` operator lets you quickly create vectors of evenly spaced values.
+* **Range notation** using the :code:`:` operator lets you quickly create vectors of evenly spaced values.
-* Use the dot operator (:code:`.`) to make sure you are using array operations for basic math operations.
+* Use the **dot operator** (:code:`.`) to make sure you are using array operations for basic math operations.
-* Index into vectors and matrices using :code:`()`.
+* Index into vectors and matrices using :code:`( )`.
 The :code:`end` keyword gives the last index.
 You can select multiple elements by putting a vector of indices in the :code:`( )`.
 To select all elements, use the :code:`:` operator in the :code:`( )`.
 * Use row/column indexing for matrices: specify rows first, then columns, separated by a comma.
 * When you manipulate data in an array, the indexing operations can appear on both the left-hand side and the right-hand side of the assignment operator.
 To delete a row or a column, assign :code:`[]` to them.
 * There are many built-in functions that you may find useful when working with arrays, especially matrices.
 We recommend you start your own set of "quick reference notes" and include these functions and what they do.
 Describing the functions in your own words will help you to understand them better and remember about them later on.
-* **Linear indexing** uses indices 1, 2, 3, … ordered first by columns, then by rows.
+* **Linear indexing** uses indices 1, 2, 3, etc. ordered first by columns, then by rows.

 You can double check that you have completed everything on the "Assignments" page.
 Click the icon that looks like a person, go to "Assignments", select the chapter, and make sure to scroll all the way to the bottom and click the "Score Me" button.